 I was listening to a video that had a cheeky title along the lines of firing your job and finding your career.
 I am always intrigued to hear others view of what it would take to pursue a career/calling versus working at a job.

 Why does this point stand out for me?
 Simply because I have the privilege of working with men and women in multiple organizations who exhibit the above point in varying degrees.
-I also have seen the impact of this separation of work and home lives in new comers to a country.
+I also have seen the impact of this separation of work and home lives when people are newcomers to a country.

-What does work mean to them other than the obvious means to an end- pay bills, create a future for oneself and one’s family, build community etc. What does work mean to that person who comes from a culture that believes very strongly work and home lives should never be mixed?
-Let’s keep private lives private and work lives strictly work-related.
+What does work mean to them other than the obvious means to an end – pay bills, create a future for oneself and one’s family, build community etc. What does work mean to that person who comes from a culture that believes very strongly work and home lives should never be mixed?

-Organizations that really know how to build effective teams tap into these two needs.
+Organizations that really know how to build effective teams tap into this power.
 Below are some ways smart organizations build effective teams: